louisway/machine-learning-algorithm/README.md

 # machine-learning-algorithm
-for my practice to implement variety of ml algorithm and also your comments are very precious for me to make improvement
+this is for my practice to implement variety of ml algorithm and also a great opportunity to enhance my ability to code. you are welcome to share you view.your comments are really really very precious for me to make improvements.